HomeBlog

 Both models can produce AEO content that surfaces in AI search results.
 A revenue team comparing the 2 on service deliverables sees overlap: SEO, AEO, content structure, search visibility and AI answer presence.

-One content positions the client broadly and the other content sits inside a signal architecture.
+One approach positions the client broadly; the other sits that same content inside a signal architecture.
 When a monitored target account researches a topic the client is positioned on, that research event informs outreach timing for that account.

-A revenue operations director at a target account asks an AI assistant about GTM engineering agencies.
+Picture a revenue operations director at a target account asking an AI assistant about GTM engineering agencies.
 Arcadian Digital has positioned the client in that answer.
 Intelligent Resourcing has identified the same company on its monitored account list, detected a hiring signal 3 days earlier and already triggered personalised outreach.

 What does the wrong model cost a scaling revenue team?